UCL-ARC/condenser-mkdocs/docs/terms_and_conditions.md

 The following terms also apply to the use of Condenser.

-Condenser is a private cloud platform on which developers deploy virtual computing resources such as data volumes and virtual machines.
+Condenser is a private cloud platform on which you may deploy virtual computing resources such as data volumes and virtual machines.
 In this document, we refer to these as your resources.

+The terms of service on Condenser will be described in more detail by a forthcoming User Guidance and Responsibilities document.

 ## Commercial Services